bradrhodes/GithubDocSync/noJQuery.md

 This page demonstrates a method of getting documentation from readme.md (or other docs) from github and displaying it in github pages in order to maintain documentation in only one place.

-This example uses JQuery.
-For a no-JQuery version go [here](noJQuery.html).

 ### Motivation

 This is alternative method to those provided by coryg89's [Docsync](http://coryg89.github.io/docsync/) project and bebraw's [readme2gh](http://www.nixtu.info/2012/09/readme2gh-keeps-your-github-readmemd.html) project.